 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor requires the Foundation to retain as a fund of permanent duration.
 Deficiencies of this nature are reported in unrestricted net assets.
-The aggregate deficiency between the fair value of the investments of the endowment fund at December 31, 2016 and 2015 and the level required by donor stipulation is \$299,061 and \$362,794, respectively.
-In addition, the aggregate deficiency between the fair value of the Foundation's charitable gift annuities at December 31, 2016 and 2015 and the level required for contracted payouts totaled \$92,486 and \$271,976, respectively.
+At December 31, 2017, there were no deficiencies in individual donor-restricted endowment funds.
+The aggregate deficiency between the fair value of the investments of the endowment fund at December 31, 2016 and the level required by donor stipulation was \$299,061.
+In addition, the aggregate deficiency between the fair value of the Foundation's charitable gift annuities at December 31, 2017 and 2016 and the level required for contracted payouts totaled \$41,218 and \$92,486, respectively.
 These deficiencies resulted from unfavorable market fluctuations as well as continued appropriation for expenditures that were deemed prudent by the Board under the currently adopted spending policy.